 Master of Arts for Teachers (MAT Degree)

-Awarded by the Department of Mathematics, the MAT degree can be completed entirely online, in person on the UNL campus or other Nebraska locations, or as a combination of both.
-Since 2005, more than 300 teachers have earned our MAT degree.
+Effective in Fall 2021, the MAT degree can be completed in 30 credit hours.
+Awarded by the Department of Mathematics, courses in the MAT degree can be taken entirely online, in person on the UNL campus or other Nebraska locations, or as a combination of both.
+Since 2005, more than 300 teachers have earned the MAT degree.
 The program is uniquely designed for secondary and middle-level mathematics teachers and aims to deepen teachers' mathematical knowledge for teaching by focusing on advanced mathematical concepts that underlie or have strong connections to the school curriculum.
 Most of the courses in the MAT program were developed with NSF funding by members of the UNL faculty in partnership with master K-12 teachers.
 As a result, the content is rigorous yet grounded in the realities of K-12 classrooms.

 "I decided to pursue my degree online because I was looking for a university that provided me with an opportunity to extend my math understanding and make me a better math teacher.
 As a full-time teacher, wife and mother, I needed a program that I could complete at my own pace," said Amber Clausen, a teacher in Grand Island, Nebraska.
 "The program has encouraged me to help my students by showing them that there is not always one right way to get an answer and there is more to math besides formulas and repetitive steps.
 This program has given me a stronger background knowledge in math which allowed me to provide better instruction to my students."